 Transcript Notation and Future Registration

-If the student has been academically suspended, he/she no longer is in “good standing” with the College and must complete specific requirements in order to be reinstated to good standing.
-See “Policies of the Committee on Academic Status.”
+If the student has been academically suspended, he/she no longer is in “good standing” with the university and must complete specific requirements in order to be reinstated to good standing.

 Taking Courses Away

-Any student who intends to take coursework while withdrawn from William and Mary must have written permission in advance from the University Registrar to ensure that credit will be transferred.
+Any student who intends to take coursework while withdrawn from William & Mary must have written permission in advance from the University Registrar to ensure that credit will be transferred.
 No retroactive transfer of such credit is permitted.
 Forms are available on the Registrar’s website.
-Students who have been academically suspended from the College are no longer in good standing and cannot transfer credits to William and Mary from their time away.
+Students who have been academically suspended from the university are no longer in good standing and cannot transfer credits to William & Mary from their time away.

-Readmission after any type of withdrawal requires the submission of the Readmission Application form to the Dean of Students Office as early as possible, but no later than three weeks prior to the beginning of classes for the semester in which the student wishes to return.
+Re-enrollment after any type of withdrawal requires the submission of the Re-enrollment Application form no later than the deadlines posted on this website.
 Virginia students re-enrolling after a withdrawal must re-apply for domiciliary status and are subject to the same criteria as entering students.

-Readmission following a Full Medical Withdrawal is not automatic and involves a medical clearance procedure, which includes submission by the student of all necessary documentation addressing the behaviors or conditions which caused the original withdrawal.
-This process must begin not less than one full month prior to the beginning of classes for the desired semester of return.
-Readmission may be contingent upon additional restrictions or requirements for the student’s safety and success.
+Re-enrollment following a Full Medical Withdrawal is not automatic and involves a medical clearance procedure, which includes submission by the student of all necessary documentation addressing the behaviors or conditions which caused the original withdrawal.
+This process must begin by the deadlines posted on this website.
+Re-enrollment may be contingent upon additional restrictions or requirements for the student’s safety and success.

-Upon readmission, the student’s Social Class will be adjusted to reflect the period of absence from the college.
+Upon re-enrollment, the student’s Social Class will be adjusted to reflect the period of absence from the university.
 Social class generally indicates the expected year of graduation assuming four years of full-time enrollment after high school graduation.
-Social Class (e.g., Class of 2010) is used in establishing priority for a number of services.
-It is reevaluated for readmitted students by the Dean of Students Office in most cases; however, if the student has been degree- seeking elsewhere and has been readmitted as a transfer student, then Social Class review is part of the transfer credit evaluation process.

 Mail Box Keys

-Students must return campus mail box keys and complete a mail forwarding card at the Campus Post Office before they leave campus.
+Students must return campus mail box keys and complete a mail forwarding card to the Postal Services Office before they leave campus.
 Failure to return the key will result in a replacement fee that will put a hold on transcripts until the fee is paid.

 Residence Hall Housing

-Students have 48 hours from the date of the withdrawal to complete the above unless otherwise approved by the Director of Residence Life.
+- Move out within 48 hours from the date of the withdrawal unless otherwise approved by Residence Life

 Tuition and Fees

-When students withdraw from the College they may be eligible for refunds of tuition and fees based upon published deadlines.
+When students withdraw from the university they may be eligible for refunds of tuition and fees based upon published deadlines.
 Housing and meal plan refunds are pro-rated.
-Students who wish to receive a refund of monies on their Express account must fill out the appropriate form in the ID Office.
-Check with the Bursar’ s Office for further information (757-221- 1217).
+Students who wish to receive a refund of monies on their Express account must fill out the appropriate form in the Tribe Card Services Office.
+Please contact the Bursar’s Office for any questions related to billing (757-221- 1217).
 Failure to address financial holds could result in inability to acquire transcripts.